UNINETTSigma2/documentation/faq/migration2saga.md

 ## Module system

 Saga uses **lmod** as module system - the same as on Fram.
-One major difference to Abel's older module system is that it is case-insensitive.
-We will come back to this below.
+One major difference to Abel's older module system is that it is case-insensitive (see Exercise 2 below).

 Use